Category: Informational Text

 Automated Readability Index: 6.2

-Grade level: 10-11 yrs. olds (Fifth and Sixth graders)
+Grade level: 10-11 yrs. olds (Fifth and Sixth graders) -

-The Alamo – Informational Text is a resource designed to give your students a better understanding of the Alamo and answer the following questions for them: What is it?
+This Alamo Reading Comprehension will give students a good understanding of the historic battle and have students answer questions after reading the passage.
+Students will learn the following about the Alamo: What is it?
 Where is it?
 What happened there?
 What is it today?

-Cross-curricular – As students read for understanding they will be learning about an important landmark and event in U.S. History.
+Cross-curricular (Reading / History) – As students read for understanding they will be learning about an important landmark and event in U.S. History.
 After reading, students will answer multiple choice, short answer and short essay questions.

 This informational article will teach students about the sand dollar.
 They will learn that the little round, coin-shaped shell found on the beach is actually part of a marine animal, related to sea urchins and sea stars.
 They will also learn how living sand dollars move, that they aren’t ‘white’, how and what they eat and much more.
 After reading, students will complete two worksheets (multiple choice and short answer) to assess their comprehension / understanding of the material.
 Answer Key is provided.